NilsonKr/SqlFoundaments/README.md

 _This Data Base was built at 'DB Foundaments' Course At Platzi_ 📗 [Course](https://platzi.com/clases/bd/)

 > You can Get the data used [Here](https://platzi.com/comentario/715894/)

+`Note the queries are builded implicitly using the db default`